 Position: Post-doctoral Researcher

-In her current role, Laurence combines academic research with developing and delivering public engagement activities and dissemination materials to connect and share our science with a wider audience.
+Laurence enjoys combining academic research with developing and delivering public engagement activities and dissemination materials to connect and share our science with a wider audience.
 Her aim is to build a stronger relationship and a two-way dialogue between science and society.
-Examples are science-artist collaborations, Future Of Our Seas, Midlothian Science Festival, Edinburgh Science festival, several video editing and design projects.
+Examples are science-artist collaborations, Future Of Our Seas, Midlothian Science Festival, Edinburgh Science Festival, several video editing and design projects.

-Prior to this, she has filled- in as ATLAS project manager and supported a large project in the Emirates as a project assistant and team leader at the International Edinburgh Science Festival.
+Prior to this, she was conducting research as part of the H2020 ATLAS project where she has also filled- in as ATLAS project manager.
+She was also a project assistant and team leader at the International Edinburgh Science Festival.
 Laurence did her PhD (Ecological and environmental controls on the fine-scale distribution of cold-water corals in the North-East Atlantic) at Heriot-Watt University (Edinburgh).
-Funded by the Leonardo Da Vinci Scholarship she also worked for 6 months at the Institute of Marine Research on the fauna associated with cold-water gorgonians and seapens.
-Her masters is in Marine and Lacustrine Sciences and Management with a major in Ecology and her bachelors in Biology, during which she enjoyed a summer project at the Tjärnö Marine biological laboratory (recovery of cold-water coral reefs) and at the Roscoff marine station (intertidal biodiversity).
+Funded by the Leonardo Da Vinci Scholarship she also worked for 6 months at the Institute of Marine Research in Bergen (Norway) on the fauna associated with cold-water gorgonians and seapens.
+Her masters is in Marine and Lacustrine Sciences and Management with a major in Ecology and her bachelors is in Biology, during which she worked at the Tjärnö Marine biological laboratory (recovery of cold-water coral reefs) (Sweden) and participated in a course on intertidal biodiversity at the Roscoff marine station (France).

 De Clippele LH, Huvenne VAI, Orejas C, Lundälv T, Fox A, Hennige S, Roberts JM (2018) The effects of the local hydrodynamics on the spatial extent and morphology of cold-water coral habitats at the Tisler reef, Coral reefs 1: 253-266